Recent Alumni

 Bacteriology, MS

-Sofia Fernandez, who grew up in Richfield, Wisconsin, is graduating this spring with a master’s of science in bacteriology.
+Sofia Fernandez, who grew up in Richfield, Wisconsin, graduated with a master’s of science in bacteriology.
 In this Q&A, she talks about why she chose to pursue a graduate degree in bacteriology, her role in research and as a teaching assistant, and the impact of her study abroad experience.
 She plans to attend medical school in the fall and pursue an MD/MPH.

 Jaya Hafner